Diarrhea, Acute

 • Most common infectious cause of inflammatory (bloody) diarrhea

-• Incubation period variable; diarrhea caused by preformed enterotoxin presents within 1 to 6 hours of contaminated food ingestion, whereas bacterial infection typically presents within 1 to 3 days.
+• Incubation period variable; diarrhea is caused by preformed enterotoxin presents within 1 to 6 hours of contaminated food ingestion, whereas bacterial infection typically presents within 1 to 3 days.

 • Symptoms usually resolve in 1 to 7 days; antibiotic use attenuates length and/or severity of disease.